kamenco/spectra/README.md

 - To style the profile page with bootstarp.
 - To place an link from the user profile to the home page or the order page.
 - To start paid marketing in Facebook with annotation and link to my website.
 Day limit of $1.
+- To create links to other relevant websites, such as links to shops selling functionary materials like calendars, advertising souveniers.
+Links to photo album sites, linkns to artists creating logos and photographers with good quality photos.

  ---